Our new baby is doing very well.

 Other popular residency visas generally only allow you to stay outside of Ecuador for 90 days.
 However, the Investor Visa does not have any restrictions on how long you can stay outside of Ecuador and still maintain your Investor Visa.

-This can be a significant advantage for seasonal or 'bluebird' expats that like to escape their cold North American winters in favor of Ecuador's more temperate climate.
+This can be a significant advantage for seasonal or 'bluebird' expats who like to escape their cold North American winters in favor of Ecuador's more temperate climate.

-The main caveat is that if you're considering eventually applying for permanent residency (and eventually citizenship), then you'll be limited to a maximum of 180 days each year for the first 3 years of your permanent residency.
+The main caveat is that if you're considering eventually applying for permanent residency (and eventually citizenship), you don't have to leave the country for more than 90 days in the 2 years, you can start the process by the 21 continuous months in Ecuador.
+Then you'll be limited to a maximum of 180 days each year for the first 3 years of your permanent residency.

 So, if you aren't considering permanent residency or citizenship, then it might be best for you to re-apply for an Investors Visa every two years.
 Yes, this will mean more paperwork and costs over the long-term, but that might be a small price for having Ecuador as your second home.